Ella Cheever Thayer

 Ella Cheever Thayer (September 14, 1849 – October 28, 1925) was an American playwright and novelist.
-Born in Maine, she worked as a telegraph operator and published several works in her lifetime.
+Born in Maine, she worked as a telegraph operator and published several works in her lifetime, including the hit 1879 novel Wired Love: A Romance in Dots and Dashes.

 Biography

-She was the daughter of apothecary George Augusta Thayer (October 19, 1824 – December 13, 1863) and Rachel Ella Cheever Thayer (October 18, 1823 - May 15, 1907).
-One sister, Mary Georgie Thayer (October 9, 1869 – March 30, 1912), was a school teacher.
+She was the daughter of apothecary George Augusta Thayer (1824-1863) and Rachel Ella Cheever Thayer (1823-1907).
+One sister, Mary Georgie Thayer (1869-1912), was a schoolteacher.
 Thayer eventually became a telegraph operator at the Brunswick Hotel in Boston, Massachusetts, who used her experience on the telegraph as the basis for her book Wired Love, A Romance of Dots and Dashes, which became a bestseller for 10 years.

 She was also a playwright, having written The Lords of Creation in 1883.
 Her play is reviewed in the book On to Victory: Propaganda Plays of the Woman's Suffrage Movement by Bettina Friedl, published in 1990 (ISBN 1-55553-073-7) and it was one of the first suffragette plays.

 She also wrote Amber, a Daughter of Bohemia, a drama in five acts, in 1883.
 She also wrote short stories for magazines including "The Forgotten Past" in Argosy (January 1897).

 Later life and death

 She lived in Saugus, Massachusetts.
-Thayer died of liver cancer; her ashes were placed on November 1, 1925 in Bigelow Chapel, Mount Auburn Cemetery, Cambridge, Middlesex County, Massachusetts.
+Thayer died of liver cancer; her ashes were placed in Bigelow Chapel, Mount Auburn Cemetery, Cambridge, Massachusetts on November 1, 1925.